-The Sunday paper in my area recently went up to $3.
-Since my family eats very little processed foods, and we use homemade cleaners, rarely would the price of the paper be more than the value of the few enclosed coupons I might use.
+Since my family eats very few processed foods and we use homemade or green cleaners, rarely would the price of the Sunday paper be more than the value of the few enclosed coupons I might use.

-I haven’t however stopped using coupons.
-Here are 10 places I find coupons for products and services my family will use.
+However, I haven’t yet stopped using coupons.
+Here are the places I find coupons for products and services my family will use.

 1. Free Magazines